ThePeculiarPotato/alarmfsck/README.md

+Note: This is an old project kept around for sentimental reasons.
+It might not even build successfully.

 # alarmfsck
 An alarm clock for Linux that fscks with your mind.
 It disregards absolutely every piece of science ever written on waking up effectively but gets the job